 The scoop on the scope is, the Nikon ProStaff 5 20-60X82 spotter has the potential to be an excellent unit for the hunter.
 If Nikon could release more in-depth information on what the premium features entail, it would be worth the buy.
 But, as it stands, it seems no one knows a darn thing about "Internal surface texture and Digiscoping read design."
 That's unfortunate since it could really boost a spotter's use for it.

 However, the Nikon 13-30x50mm FieldScope ED 50 has excellent features for the money.
 You will spend slightly more with less ranging reach, but the eyepieces are interchangeable.
-It’s not a bad deal so check it out here!
+It's not a bad deal so worth taking a look at.

-But, the Vortex Optics Diamondback 20-60×60 Angled spotter (that you can read our review on here) holds excellent competition against most of the Nikon scopes.
-It’s cheaper than the ProStaff 5, but it does lack the interchangeable eyepieces.
-However, Vortex offers transparency with all the features they advertise on the spotter – you can trust transparency.
+But, the Vortex Optics Diamondback 20-60x60 Angled spotter that you can read our review on here holds excellent competition against most of the Nikon scopes.
+It's cheaper than the ProStaff 5, but it does lack the interchangeable eyepieces.
+However, Vortex offers transparency with all the features they advertise on the spotter - you can trust transparency.